unt-libraries/discover/README.md

 same format as a normal YAML file.
 Rails uses `RAILS_MASTER_KEY`, stored in `config/master.key` to decrypt `credentials.yml.enc`. `master.key` should not be stored in version control and has been added to the `.gitignore` file.

+**If you cloned our project, you will need to delete credentials.yml.enc before you will be able to create your own credentials and key pair**

 **Creating credentials**